-Crafted in the tradition of Brockport alumna Fannie Barrier Williams, class of 1870 and the first African-American woman to graduate from the college, this program is intended to support a student’s ability to persist to graduation by providing academic, personal, and career support.
+Crafted in the tradition of Brockport alumna Fannie Barrier Williams, class of 1870 and the first African-American woman to graduate from the University, this program is intended to support a student’s ability to persist to graduation by providing academic, personal, and career support.

 The program is aimed at enrolling high potential students who demonstrate financial need, with an intentional focus on students who demonstrate resilience and have overcome adversity.

 Fannie Barrier Williams Scholars Criteria